rayidali/ai-talkshow-host/README.md

 - **Real-Time Voice Interaction**: Speak to Robin and hear immediate voice responses.
 - **Transcript Display**: Watch your conversation unfold in real-time text transcripts.
 - **Toggle Start/Stop**: Begin or end the conversation at any time for a clean session.
-- **Sassy, Fun Personality**: Robin is configured to be a flamboyant, no-filter drag style host.
+- **Sassy, Fun Personality**: Robin is configured to be a flamboyant, no-filter queen style host.

 ## Tech Stack